dmitrypol/dmitrypol.github.io/_posts/2017-03-27-redis-cache-pregen.md

 end
 {% endhighlight %}

 [cache_key](http://apidock.com/rails/ActiveRecord/Integration/cache_key) is a method that generates unique Redis key like this `user/user_id-user_updated_at_timestamp`.
-Specifying `touch: true` on the `Article` relationship will modify `User.updated_at` when articles are created / deleted.
-Appending the method name to `cache_key` ensures Redis key uniqueness (what if we cache other methods on the User model).
+Specifying `touch: true` on the `Article` relationship will modify `User.updated_at` when articles are created / deleted which will force new `cache_key`.
+Appending the method name to `cache_key` ensures Redis key uniqueness if we cache other methods on the User model.
 Here is what data looks like stored in Redis:

 {% highlight ruby %}
 {"db":0,"key":"user/123-1490568353/articles_count","ttl":3559,